 As we've discovered, the costumes worn during Contemporary performance ensembles can be just as important as the music you dance to.
 Costumes accentuate movements and motions and can be used to enhance certain postures and positions or to create emotion (i.e. soft flowing chiffon-style fabrics will be more romantic than tight-fitting clothing).

-But if you are more concerned with what to wear on your first day at a Contemporary dance class than telling a story or emphasising a line, then you might like to know that, in the studio for rehearsals, outfits vary from dancer to dancer.
+But if you are more concerned with what to wear on your first day at a your contemporary dance classes near me than telling a story or emphasising a line, then you might like to know that, in the studio for rehearsals, outfits vary from dancer to dancer.
 Many new students will wear a leotard with leggings or spandex shorts over the top, whilst others will wear yoga pants and a tank top or training bra (for women).
 You usually have the choice to go barefoot or wear some dancing shoes like jazz shoes or ballet shoes.
 It is not recommended to wear socks or shoes with no grip as you could cause yourself an injury on the smooth studio floor.

 If in any doubt, contact your dance instructor or the leader of the dance workshop you are enrolled on as many studios will have their own set of rules for guidance or at least be able to offer a recommendation.